warrior-cultures-and-training

 Totemic Ancestors and Tribal Banners

 Many Saxon tribes and kingdoms traced their origins back to legendary ancestors associated with animals.
 The kingdom of Wessex, for example, claimed descent from Cerdic, whose name may be Brittonic, but later depictions showed him with a wolf or boar emblem.
 Tribal banners, such as the famous raven banner of the Vikings (which had Saxon parallels), were carried into battle to rally the clan and invoke the protective spirit of the totem animal.
 These banners were treated with reverence; losing one in battle was a catastrophic disgrace.
+The white horse of Kent, which appears on the modern county flag, is a direct descendant of these early tribal symbols.
+Each tribe and warband likely had its own totemic animal, and to fight under that banner was to claim membership in a lineage that stretched back to the gods themselves.

 Personal Names and Epithets

 Saxon naming conventions often incorporated animal elements, reinforcing the warrior-animal connection.
 Names like Beowulf (bee-wolf, a kenning for bear), Eofor (boar), Wulf (wolf), Earn (eagle), and Hræfn (raven) were common among warriors.
 These names were not just labels; they were aspirations, declarations of the qualities the person hoped to embody.
 A man named Wulf was expected to show wolf-like ferocity, just as a king might be praised as "the boar of the nation" in poetry.
 This practice continued well into the Christian period, showing how deeply ingrained the animal symbolism was.
+Epithets in poetry also drew on animal imagery: a warrior might be called wiggendra weorðmynd (the glory of warriors) but also wulfes blod (wolf's blood) to emphasize his lineage and nature.

 Ritual and Spiritual Functions